Google Home

 Of course you can chuck a bunch of sums and ‘what movie did so and so star in’ questions at Home, and it’ll handle them easily too, but it’s the questions which answer your childlike curiosity in which Home really shines.

-It’s great for kids, prepping you for pub quizzes, or just settling debates between friends.
+It’s great for kids, prepping you for pub quizzes, or just settling heated family debates.

 Home will easily handle weather queries too, telling you if you need an umbrella, and how cold it’s going to be, either in your local area or for a place you specify when asking.